 Preface.
 Acknowledgements.
 PART I 1.
 Corporate Environment : An Overview 2.
 Corporate Communication 3.
 Forms and Structure of Corporate Communication PART II 4.
 Corporate Constituencies and Stakeholder Mapping 5.
 Stakeholders Communication- Tools and Methods PART III 6.
 Corporate Branding 7.
 Corporate Social Responsibility (CSR) 8.
 Crisis Communication and Management PART IV 9.
 Communication Strategy and Campaign Planning PART V 10.
 Corporate Ethics and Guidelines References.
 Index.

-Mona Gupta is a Senior Assistant Professor at Vivekananda Institute of Professional Studies, New Delhi, India.
-She has been teaching and conducting research in the field of corporate communications and public relations for the past fifteen years.
-She has organized live public relations campaigns with her students on health and hygiene, mental health, anti-bullying campaigns and many more.
-Her major works include the 2017 campaign on ‘Let’s Talk Depression’ with WHO and a campaign on Safai karamacharis and training households on garbage segregation for the Municipal Corporation of Gurgaon.
-Her recent works include ‘Adoption and Adaptation of Communication Audit in Corporate Communications’ and ‘Understanding the Role of Public Relations in Foreign Policy Formulation Process’ published in the year 2020.
+Mona Gupta is Senior Assistant Professor at Vivekananda Institute of Professional Studies, New Delhi, India.
+She has been teaching and conducting research in the field of corporate communications and public relations for the past 15 years.
+Her recent works include "Adoption and Adaptation of Communication Audit in Corporate Communications" published in international journal Glocalism: Journal of Culture, Politics and Innovation and "Understanding the Role of Public Relations in Foreign Policy Formulation Process" published in 2020.
+She has organized live public relations campaigns with her students on health and hygiene, mental health, anti-bullying campaigns, and many more.
+Her major works include the 2017 campaign on "Let’s Talk Depression" with the World Health Organization and a campaign on Safai karamacharis and training households on garbage segregation for the Municipal Corporation of Gurgaon.